Eyemouth disaster: Casualties

 Some boats that had not capsized were wrecked on the Hurkar Rocks.
 Many houses were also destroyed.
 Two days later, the Ariel Gazelle turned up in Eyemouth, having braved the storm instead of fleeing.

 Aftermath

 A donation-led relief fund was established to provide financial security to families who had lost members to the storm.
-The response was significant, bringing in over £50,000 (£ in 2015).
+The response was significant, bringing in over £50,000 (£ in 2021).
+Widows could collect 5 shillings a week unless they remarried, and an additional two shillings and sixpence for each child currently attending school.